Frequently Asked Dental Questions and Their Answers

 It depends on the degree of plaque and tartar accumulation.
 Examine your pet’s teeth monthly.
 Look for an accumulation of yellow or brown material at the area where the tooth meets the gum line.
 Pay particular attention to the cheek teeth and canines.

 Once you notice plaque or tartar accumulation, it is time for a professional cleaning.
 Do not wait.
 Attached to the tartar are bacteria that are irritating gum tissues.
 When treated, inflammation will be resolved.
 When gingivitis is left untreated, it will progress to periodontitis, which is nonreversible.

 The intervals between teeth-cleaning procedures will depend on how often you can brush your pet’s teeth.
 Once or twice daily is optimum.
-If you cannot brush your pet’s teeth, then your pet will probably need two or three professional teeth-cleaning visits yearly.
+If you cannot brush your pet’s teeth, then your pet will probably need one or two professional teeth-cleaning visits yearly.

 Can I just take my fingernail or a dental scaler to remove the calculus?

 Dental disease occurs below the gum line.
 By removing calculus from the visible part of the tooth, you are not removing disease below the gum line.
 In order to help your pet, plaque and calculus must be removed from below the gum line.

 Do you have to use anesthetics to clean my pet’s teeth?